sayan801/openatna/openatna/README.txt

   ------------

      JDK Version
-	 OpenATNA supports JDK 1.6 or higher.
+	 OpenATNA supports JDK 1.5 or higher.
+Related projects (e.g. OpenXDS) require Java 1.6, so for integration with these projects 1.6 is required.

   Installation and Configuration
   ------------------------------

-  Installation and configuration guide is available on the OpenXDS Project web site on Open Health Tools (OHT)
+  Installation and configuration guide is available on the OpenATNA Project web site on Open Health Tools (OHT)
   <https://openatna.projects.openhealthtools.org>.